Life Expectancy Damages in NC: Valuing Lost Years

 Spinal Cord Injuries

-The primary causes of reduced life expectancy in spinal cord injury patients are respiratory complications (the leading cause of death), urinary tract infections, pressure ulcers that progress to systemic infection, and cardiovascular disease.
+Spinal cord injuries carry the most extensively studied life expectancy reductions in personal injury litigation.
+The primary causes of shortened life in SCI patients are respiratory complications (the leading cause of SCI mortality), urinary tract infections that progress systemically, pressure ulcers that develop into systemic infection, and cardiovascular disease accelerated by immobility.

 Severe Traumatic Brain Injuries

 Severe TBI reduces life expectancy through increased susceptibility to seizures, aspiration pneumonia (particularly in patients with swallowing difficulties), and the long-term neurological effects of the injury.
-Studies suggest that moderate-to-severe TBI can reduce life expectancy by 7 to 15 years depending on severity and age at injury.
+Moderate-to-severe TBI is associated with a 3 to 10 year reduction depending on severity and age at injury.

 Major Organ Damage

-Significant damage to the kidneys, liver, lungs, or other vital organs from blunt force trauma in a car accident can create lifelong health vulnerabilities that reduce life expectancy.
+Significant damage to the kidneys, liver, lungs, or other vital organs from blunt force trauma can create lifelong health vulnerabilities that steadily reduce life expectancy.

 Severe Burns